belhidalgo/OOP-backup/2_rpg/README.md

 **Requirements:**

-- `Player` should have damage and health.
+- `Player` should have strength and health.
-- All `NPC`s should have damage and health.
+- All `NPC`s should have strength and health.
 - Only `Player` and `Enemy` should be attackable.
-- The `Player` should be able to attack an `Enemy` and by doing this deal damage to that `Enemy`.
+- The `Player` should be able to attack an `Enemy` and by doing this deal strength to that `Enemy`.
-- An `Enemy` should be able to attack the `Player` and by doing this deal damage to the `Player`.
+- An `Enemy` should be able to attack the `Player` and by doing this deal strength to the `Player`.
 - The `Player` or an `NPC` should die when its health drops to or below 0.
 - The game stops when the `Player` dies.
 When the game stops, it should print something along the lines of "Game Over!".
 - A simple interaction menu for the combat.
 For example, when the `Player` interacts with an `Enemy` it should give the option to attack that enemy.
 The `Enemy` then attacks back etc.